ThomWilliams/new-portfolio-tew/README.md

 Key features include:

 * There is a navigation bar with internal links to its main sections situated at the top of the page.
-Pseudocode is used to highlight links in blue when hovered over.
+Highlighted links in blue when hovered over.
 * There is a custom designed logo and hero banner images.
 * Thom's website portfolio is illustated in the "Examples of My Work", with the most recent project illustrated with a larger flex box at the top.
 Pseudocode functions enlarge and highlights each projects when hovered over.
 Thom's first project is currently linked, with placeholder images holding the positions for future projects.
-* A "Contact-Sidebar" aside offers useful contact information and a profile image of Thom Willimas.
+* A Contact Sidebar aside offers useful contact information and a profile image of Thom Willimas.
 * The profile image enlarges when clicked.
 * The About Me column offers a short introduction to Thom Willimas.
 * CSS Variables have been used to defined a consistent colour scheme throughout.
 The colour scheme chosen passes accessibility contrast standards.